Warren Hooley – Website: Indigeneyez**Confirmed for YCI 2018**

 Justin Trudeau – Prime Minister

-An invitation to Mr. Trudeau to speak at YCI 2017 but he was a bit too busy this year.
+An invitation to Mr. Trudeau to speak at YCI 2018 …maybe this year.
 Mr. Trudeau has agreed to be a signatory on the certificates that each student receives for participating in YCI 2017.

-We struck out for YCI2017 but who knows for next year 🙂
+We struck out for YCI2017 but who knows for this year 🙂

 Tad Milmine – Bullying